 The relevant timetables are displayed

-The journey time and/or arrival time is calculated
+The journey time and/or arrival time are calculated

 In this scenario, the ‘Given, When, Then’ format would produce a story like: